 You have three weeks into Fall or Winter term (one and a half weeks into Spring or Summer) to decide whether you want to take a class on a Pass/Fail basis.
 The Pass/Fail deadline is always the same as the early Drop/Add deadline.
-But once that deadline has passed, you cannot change the grading basis of the course.
+Once the Pass/Fail deadline has passed, you cannot change the grading basis of the course.
 Talk with your advisor if you want some help thinking through this decision.

 Why Consider Taking a Class Pass/Fail?